 For Domori, the privacy of our users is important.
-We would therefore like to provide you with the following information on how data is processed by the domori.com website (“Site”).
+We would therefore like to provide you with the following information on how data is processed by the domori.com website.

 The domori.com site can be consulted without communicating any personal data; sometimes, however, you may need to provide personal data in order to access some of the services offered (newsletter, free registration).
 In these cases, we will only ask you for the information necessary to activate the service you request.

-The domori.com website is managed by Domori S.p.A. (“Domori”), with registered offices in Via Pinerolo 72-74, None, VAT no. 03785920103, who is the data controller.
-The controller decides how your personal data is processed, and for what purposes, as well as all the security measures designed to protect your data.
+The domori.com website is managed by Domori S.p.A. (“Domori”), with registered office in Via Pinerolo 72-74, None (To), VAT no. 03785920103, as personal data controller, who defines the purposes and methods of processing your personal data and the security measures designed to protect your data.

 Protecting personal data

 Domori protects the privacy of personal data.
 The various security technologies and procedures used are aimed at protecting personal data from unauthorized access, use or disclosure.
-When your personal data are transmitted on the Internet (during registration, subscription, payment, etc.), they are protected by (insert the protection measure) using, for example, the SSL (Secure Sockets Layer) protocol.
+When your personal data are transmitted on the Internet (during registration, subscription, payment), they are protected by SSL (Secure Sockets Layer) protocol.